GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-evolution-cds-2019/index.md

 [Lighthouse
 Plugins](https://github.com/GoogleChrome/lighthouse/blob/master/docs/plugins.md)
-are another way you can take advantage of the Lighthouse extensibility.
+are another way you can take advantage of Lighthouse's extensibility.
 There are a lot of quality checks that Lighthouse core audits currently don't cover, either because they are only applicable to a subset of developers or because the team hasn't had the bandwidth to create the audits yet.